Libera-Chat/libera-chat.github.io/content/_guides/webchat.md

 you can replace `Guest` in the URLs with the prefix of your choice.

 Keep in mind that webchat visitors frequently don’t have accounts.
 Often it's their first time on IRC.
-If your channel has set the `+r` mode then they will not be able to join.
+If your channel has set the `+r` mode, then they will not be able to join.
 You may need to reconsider the use of `+r`.
 While it is a good idea to [advise users to register](/guides/registration), if this is required it will discourage some users.